Help prepare pet owners to save both their animals and themselves. Share this information on Pets and Disasters.

 Because of the critical role veterinarians play in ensuring the safety of livestock and our nation's food supply, the veterinary community also needs to be ready for possible animal disease emergencies and disasters.
 For this reason, the AVMA encourages and fosters veterinary leadership in local, state and federal efforts to deal with "all hazards / all species" preparedness for disasters and emergencies involving animals, animal and public health, and other veterinary issues.

-The AVMA established the Committee on Disaster and Emergency Issues (CDEI) in 2001 to provide expertise and guidance on the subject and as a complement to the VMAT program.
+The AVMA established the Committee on Disaster and Emergency Issues (CDEI) in 2001 to provide expertise and guidance on the subject.
 The CDEI's roles are to:

 The AVMA also has developed a wide range of written materials, podcasts, videos and other resources to assist veterinarians and their clients with disaster preparedness and response.
-Please use the Quick Links section above to help yourself and your clients be better prepared for the possibility of a disaster or other emergency.
+Please use the Quick Links on the right to help yourself and your clients be better prepared for the possibility of a disaster or other emergency.